Zwedze/Kassandra/README.md

 #### IResultQuery
 This interface extends the IQuery interface and add methods used in an 'output' context.

 **UseCache** will check in the cache if the provided cacheKey exists and use its content as direct result whitout calling the database behind the query.
-A cache duration can be defined using a *Timespan*
+A cache duration can be defined using a *Timespan*.
-**Mapper** defines the mapper used when an item is cast from a **IResultReader** to an output type.
+If not value are defined, the cacheKey will be computed based on the command name **Mapper** defines the mapper used when an item is cast from a **IResultReader** to an output type.

-A mapper **must** be defined in an IResultQuery, otherwise an Exception is throwed and the query will fail.
+A mapper **must** be defined for an IResultQuery, otherwise an Exception is throwed and the query will fail.

 **QueryMany**, **QuerySingle**, **QueryScalar** will send the query and return the result using the IMapper item defined from the **Mapper** command.

+#### ITransaction
+Call **Commit** to perform all queries enqued using **AddQuery**.
+If everything went ok, no exception are throwed.
+Otherwise, a Rollback must be performed.

+The **ITransaction.Commit()** must be included in a try-catch clause with a rollback statement in the catch clause.

 ## Usage
-In the examples below I will illustrate how to use the framework in different situation
+The examples below illustrate how to use the framework in different situations
 ### Queries samples
 ``` C#
 public class MonsterManager